tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career/index.rst

-RQ found ... earlier than GURPS, later? but only understood much later in 90s during my serious RQ buying days after ran long GURPS campaign (Call of Cthulhu/Elric helped understand/like Rq?) and bought RQ2.
+RQ found ... earlier than GURPS, later? but only understood much later in 90s during my serious RQ buying days after ran long GURPS campaign (Call of Cthulhu/Elric helped understand/like RQ?) and bought RQ2.
 Early GURPS gaming at college BAMF?
 Compare to dates of Alusia becoming GURPS?